PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:59:45
+Last updated: 2024-04-02 19:00:19
-Random Quote: Only put off until tomorrow what you are willing to die having left undone. - Pablo Picasso
+Random Quote: Nature and books belong to the eyes that see them. - Ralph Waldo Emerson